SAP/luigi/docs/navigation-parameters-reference.md

 # Navigation properties reference

-> NOTE: To see the navigation properties in use, check out the [navigation configuration example](navigation-configuration-example.md) or configure a test application in the [Luigi Fiddle](https://fiddle.luigi-project.io).
+>**NOTE:** To see the navigation properties in use, see the [navigation configuration example](navigation-configuration-example.md) or configure a test application in the [Luigi Fiddle](https://fiddle.luigi-project.io).

 You can use properties and functions in this reference to configure your Luigi navigation structure.